anshu51379/virtualRealm/README.md

 ## Features

-- **User Registration:** ShopCart allows users to register as customers or sellers, enabling a tailored shopping experience.
+- **User Registration:** It allows users to register as customers or sellers, enabling a tailored shopping experience.

 - **Cart System:** Customers can add products to their cart for easy checkout.
 The cart allows them to review and manage their selections before completing the purchase.